mwbowers/mwbowers.github.io/reference/datagate/datagate-client/open-file-adapter-delegate.md

 ---
 title: OpenFileAdapterDelegate class
-description: Represents the method that will handle the opening of a file adapter.
+description: "Represents the method that will handle the opening of a file adapter. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Represents the method that will handle the opening of a file adapter.